Underbody armor systems

 The main functions of these systems include:

-Minimize the effects of pressure waves and splinters on the vehicle.
+- Explosion protection: Minimize the effects of pressure waves and splinters on the vehicle.

-Prevent injuries caused by splinters or deformation of the vehicle.
+- Protection of the occupants: Prevent injuries caused by splinters or deformation of the vehicle.

-Maintain the structural integrity of the vehicle after an explosion.
+- Vehicle stability: Maintain the structural integrity of the vehicle after an explosion.

 Materials for underbody armor systems